 Claude Rains was born in Camberwell, London on November 10th, 1889.
 His story is truly an inspirational one.
 He grew up in the poverty riddled slums of London.
 His father was a stage actor, and Claude wanted to follow in his father’s footsteps.

 Claude overcame a speech impediment which had always caused him to stutter.
-He also took elocution lessons to try and shed his thick Cockney accent.
-These lessons resulted in that very unique voice that we all know and love.
+He also took elocution lessons to try and shed his heavy Cockney accent.

 The famous Claude Rains voice is both silken and seductive, while also being strong and commanding too.
 That distinctive voice of his became one of his greatest assets as an actor.